DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We mange our python dependecies for local development and docker cpu builds in the [requirements.txt](https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/requirements.txt) file.
+We manage our Python dependencies for local development and docker CPU builds in the [requirements.txt](https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/requirements.txt) file.
-When we download a new package, we add it to the requirements file. _We don't use `pipreqs`, because the requirements.txt it generated didn't work properly, when running `pip install -r requirements.txt`_.
+When we download a new package, we add it to the requirements file. _(We don't use `pipreqs`, because the requirements.txt it generated didn't work properly, when running `pip install -r requirements.txt`)_.
-Run `pip install -r requirements.txt` to obtain a copy of our development environment.
+One should run `pip install -r requirements.txt` to obtain a copy of our development environment.

 In the project, we also have a requirements file: [requirements_docker_gpu.txt](https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/requirements_docker_gpu.txt), which is only to be used, when building the docker image to run on the gpu.
 _The difference between the `requirements` and `requirements_docker_cpu` is the later doesn't install pytorch as a version compiled by NVIDIA is used instead._

+- There is also a requirments.txt for the FastAPI application

 <!-- Additionally we created a Docker image, that can run our code.
 So this could also be used to get an exact copy. -->

-### Question 5
+### Question 5 [x]

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**
 > **code.
 Did you fill out every folder or only a subset?**